Bluefinger/bevy_turborand/README.md

 [![Cargo](https://img.shields.io/crates/v/bevy_turborand.svg)](https://crates.io/crates/bevy_turborand)
 [![Documentation](https://docs.rs/bevy_turborand/badge.svg)](https://docs.rs/bevy_turborand)

+## Notice

+For all intents and purposes, `bevy_turborand` will no longer receive new features or work, and is mostly on maintenance only mode.
+I will keep this crate up-to-date with bevy releases, but otherwise all new work and efforts is currently directed towards [`bevy_rand`](https://github.com/Bluefinger/bevy_rand).
+Folks who wish to add more capability to this crate are free to submit PRs.

+## Summary

 A plugin to enable random number generation for the Bevy game engine, built upon [`turborand`](https://github.com/Bluefinger/turborand).
 Implements ideas from Bevy's [Deterministic RNG RFC](https://github.com/bevyengine/rfcs/pull/55).

 `turborand`'s internal implementation uses [Wyrand](https://github.com/wangyi-fudan/wyhash), a simple and fast generator but **not** cryptographically secure, as well as [ChaCha8](https://cr.yp.to/chacha.html), a cryptographically secure generator tuned to 8 rounds of the ChaCha algorithm for increased throughput without sacrificing too much security, as per the recommendations in the [Too Much Crypto](https://eprint.iacr.org/2019/1492.pdf) paper.